pattems/Jitsi-on-FreeBSD-12.1/README.md

 portsnap fetch && portsnap extract
 ```

-#### Note
+#### Notes
-This describes configuring a server `jitsi.example.com`.
+* This guide describes configuring a server `jitsi.example.com`.
 You will need to change references to that to match your host, and generate some passwords for `YOURSECRET1`, `YOURSECRET2` and `YOURSECRET3`.
 These placeholders are indicated in this guide and in the example configuration files with `<angled brackets>`
+* These instructions are modified from the official Devops guide, which can be found [here](https://jitsi.github.io/handbook/docs/devops-guide/devops-guide-manual)

 ## Configure prosody